-Nepal is beside the beautiful nature also known for the rich culture of its ancient royal cities Kathmandu, Patan, and Bhaktapur.
-These places are easy to visit in two days with a guide like we did with Tiger Tops and are often a good starting point or beautiful end of a trip.
+Nepal state nIn addition to the beautiful nature, it is also known for the rich culture of its ancient royal cities of Kathmandu, Patan and Bhaktapur.
+Those places can be visited in two days with a guide.
+That’s how we set out with Tiger Tops .
+It is also a good starting point or nice conclusion to a trip through Nepal.

 Text: Angelique van Os | Photography: Henk Bothof

-In the village of Boudha, just outside the capital, is the famous white Boudhanath .
-The three-story stupa is decorated with colorful Tibetan flags and the big wise eyes, which ‘watch over’ the square.
-The district has the nickname ‘Little Tibet’ because refugees find shelter here at the approximately 29 Tibetan monasteries.
-At full moon, monks sing mantras at this spiritual place.
+In the village of Boudha, just outside the capital of Nepal, lies the famous white Boudhanath .
+The three-tiered stupa is decorated with colorful Tibetan flags.
+And the big wise eyes ‘watch’ over the square.
+The district is nicknamed ‘Little Tibet’ because refugees find shelter here at the approximately 29 Tibetan monasteries.
+In the evening it is sometimes also a special place.
+Because at full moon, monks chant mantras in this spiritual place.

-Between national parks, Chitwan and Bardia are located in the Rupandehi district.
-This is the birthplace of Siddhartha Gautama, or Buddha (623 BC).
-Since 1997, this temple complex has been declared a UNESCO World Heritage Site, but for thousands of years, it has been a pilgrimage that attracts many pilgrims from all over the world.
-Nevertheless, the average traveler often skips this special place, which is a pity.
-The site covers 3 kilometers, which is easy to do by bike or taxi.
-In the holy zone stands the Mayadevi Temple, which with a marking of archaeological remains indicates the exact place of birth.
-Outside the building is the Ashokan pillar, with on it the oldest inscription of Nepal and proof that Buddha came from here.
-At the sacred pond, where a birth ritual is said to have been performed, monks regularly meditate.
+Located between Chitwan and Bardia national parks, it is located in the Rupandehi district.
+Here is the birthplace of Siddhartha Gautama, or: Buddha (623 BC).
+Since 1997, this temple complex has been declared a UNESCO World Heritage Site .
+However, it has been a pilgrimage for thousands of years that attracts many pilgrims from all over the world.
+Yet the average traveler often skips this special place and that is a pity.
+It is easy to visit in a few hours.
+The site covers 3 kilometers, which is easy to do by bicycle or taxi.

-Also read other stories about Nepal, like our tiger safari and soon the tip about the Vulture Restaurant.
+Also read other stories about Nepal, such as our tiger safari .